HomeProductionCropsHow to Successfully produce Crops in the Erratic Rainfall Pattern

 How to Successfully produce Crops in the Erratic Rainfall Pattern

 There have been several reports and evidence of crop failures across the country due to the unpredictable rainfall pattern.
-Rainfall pattern has actually been getting worse over the years.
-Farmers are now feeling the severity of the issue when their hope of getting better rains seem not to happen year after year.
+The rainfall pattern has been getting worse over the years.
+Farmers are now feeling the severity of the issue when their hope of getting better rains seems not to happen year after year.

 The solution to this pattern has been well disseminated by the Centre for No-till Agriculture (CNTA) and farmers are gradually grasping the concept and its benefits.